prateek-10/Gym-Khana/README.md

 # Gym-Khana
-This is one of our Front-end part of website which we wish to improve upon continuously
+This is our Front-end part of website which we wish to improve upon continuously